 Getting to the Core: Inflation Risks Within and Across Asset Classes

-Decomposing inflation into core and non-core components (e.g., energy) sheds new light on the nature of inflation risk and risk premia.
-While stocks have insignificant exposure to headline inflation in the U.S., their core inflation betas are negative and energy betas are positive.
-Conventional inflation hedges such as currencies and commodities only hedge against energy inflation risk but not the core.
-These hedging properties are reflected in the prices of inflation risks: only core inflation carries a negative risk premium and its magnitude is consistent both within and across asset classes, whereas the price of energy inflation risk is indistinguishable from zero.
-The relative contribution of core and energy inflation varies over time, which helps explain why the correlation between stock and bond returns appears to switch sign in the data.
-We develop a two-sector New Keynesian model to account for these facts.
+Do “real” assets protect against inflation?
+Core inflation betas of stocks are negative while energy betas are positive; currencies, commodities, and real estate also mostly hedge against energy inflation but not core.
+These hedging properties are reflected in the prices of inflation risks: only core inflation carries a negative risk premium, and its magnitude is consistent both within and across asset classes, uniquely among macroeconomic risk factors.
+The relative contribution of core and energy changes over time, helping explain the time-varying correlation between stock and bond returns.
+A two-sector New Keynesian model qualitatively accounts for these facts.

 Suggested Citation: Suggested Citation